seisman/academic-homepage/content/authors/admin/_index.md

 He received his Ph.D. degree in Geophysics from [University of Science and Technology of China](http://en.ustc.edu.cn/) in 2018, advised by [Prof. Lianxing Wen](http://geophysics.geo.sunysb.edu/wen/).
-Currently, he is a Postdoctoral Research Associate at [Michigan State University](https://msu.edu/), collaborating with Prof. [Songqiao Shawn Wei](https://sites.google.com/a/msu.edu/swei/).
+After that, he was a Postdoctoral Research Associate at [Michigan State University](https://msu.edu/), collaborating with Prof. [Songqiao Shawn Wei](https://sites.google.com/a/msu.edu/swei/).
+Now he is an Associate Professor at [China University of Geosciences](https://en.cug.edu.cn).

 He is also a big fan of open-source and serves as a core developer of the
 {{< icon name="terminal" pack="fas" >}} [Generic Mapping Tools (GMT)](https://www.generic-mapping-tools.org/),